-The use of certain standard reference samples may cause permanent damage to some of the Endress+Hauser Raman probes.
-Consult the documentation for your specific probe(s), which contains details on the recommended standard reference materials and verification steps for that probe.
+The use of certain standard reference samples can permanently damage some Endress+Hauser Raman probes.
+Consult the documentation for your specific probe(s).
+These instructions detail the recommended standard reference materials and verification steps for that probe.

 Refer to the operating instructions that come with your probe and optic devices, as well as and the instructions provided with the calibration or verification kit.